Indian Canadians: Language

-Indian Canadians speak a variety of languages, reflecting the cultural and ethnic diversity of the Indian subcontinent.
+Indo-Canadians speak a variety of languages, reflecting the cultural and ethnic diversity of the Indian subcontinent.

-The most widely spoken South Asian language in Canada is Punjabi, which is spoken by the people from Punjab State and Chandigarh in India and by the people from Punjab Province and Islamabad Capital Territory in Pakistan.
+The most widely spoken South Asian language in Canada is Punjabi, which is spoken by the people from Punjab state and Chandigarh in India and by the people from Punjab province and Islamabad Capital Territory in Pakistan.
 In Canada, Punjabi is a language mainly spoken by South Asian Canadians with ties to the state of Punjab in Northern India.

 Hindi, as India's most spoken language, is now the language primarily used by new Indian immigrants, especially ones with ties to Northern India and Central India.

 Another widely spoken language by South Asians is Tamil.
 These individuals hail from the state of Tamil Nadu in Southern India or Northern Sri Lanka.

 Gujarati is spoken by people from the Indian state of Gujarat.
 Gujarati Hindus and Ismaili Muslims from the African Great Lakes who subsequently migrated to Canada speak Gujarati.
 Zoroastrians from the western part of India form a small percentage of the population in Canada and also speak Gujarati.

 Urdu is primarily spoken by Muslim South Asians from Northern India and Pakistan.
 However, individuals of Indian descent from Africa and the Caribbean may also speak it.